- How do I start applying for aid?

 Q. How do I get a Parent PLUS loan?

 A. Dependent students (students who require parent information on the FAFSA) are generally offered a parent PLUS loan on their award package.
-If the parent is willing to take out a Parent PLUS loan, he/she must apply online at the Loans page.
-PLUS loans require a basic credit check and carry a 7.9% Direct Loan interest rate (8.5% FFELP PLUS interest rate).
+If the parent is willing to take out a Parent PLUS loan, he/she must apply online at the Loans Page.
+PLUS loans require a basic credit check and carry a 7.6% Direct Loan interest rate.
 The amount listed on the student’s award package is a suggested amount that should cover most educational expenses, however, the parent is free to request a different amount.

 Q. What do I do if my parent will not apply for a PLUS loan?